Caroline-GMR/franguinho/README.md

 ## Description
-The player control a chicken who can be made to run across a lane highway filled with traffic in an effort to 'get to the other side'.
+The player control a chicken who can be made to run across a lane highway filled with traffic, with cars travelling at different speeds, in an effort to 'get to the other side'.
-There is just one lane, with cars of different sizes and travelling at different speeds.
 - START:
-The game starts with three lives and a countdown that starts with sixty seconds.
+The game starts with five lives and a countdown that starts with sixty seconds.
-Every time the chicken gets across a point is earned.
+Every time the chicken gets across some points are earned.
-If hit by a car, a point and a live are lost and the chicken is pushed back to the bottom of the screen.
+If hit by a car, a live is lost and the chicken is pushed back to the bottom of the screen.
 - GAME OVER:
 When the countdown finish or there are no longer lifes, the game is over.
 - CONTROL: